“Chrome Managed By Your Organization” Meaning

 - Use Windows search to find Command Prompt and right-click the matching result.
 Choose Run as Administrator.

 - Type gpupdate /force and press Enter.

 Now, once you complete the steps above, follow the traditional spyware/malware removal instructions to finish Managed By Your Organization removal.
-We strongly recommend running RESTORO for eliminating virus damage on your computer system and restoring its peak performance.
+You can find instructions for both Windows and Mac users below.